 The British army would surrender at Yorktown three days later, prompting the British government to negotiate an end to the conflict.
 The 'Conflict' would end 2 years later.

-In 1795 James Markham Marshall married Hester Morris, daughter of Robert Morris, the great patriot and 'Financier' of the American Revolution. … After their marriage George Washington appointed James Minister to France and while James and Hester were abroad on their honeymoon, Marshall negotiated the release of the Marquis de Lafayette for Washington.
+In 1795 James Markham Marshall married Hester Morris, daughter of Robert Morris, the great patriot and principal Financier of the American Revolution. … After their marriage George Washington appointed James Minister to France and while James and Hester were abroad on their honeymoon, Marshall negotiated the release of the Marquis de Lafayette for Washington.

 The couple remained abroad for two more years and their two eldest sons were born while the family was in England, however, because of her patriotism, Hester Marshall refused to give birth on English soil and arrangements were made to deliver the children on an American ship in the English Channel.